Thank you for subscribing

 The 'grid' refers to the network that transports power from generators (coal plants, solar and wind farms, hydro projects etc.) through the high-voltage transmission network (HV powerlines), then through the low-voltage distribution network (street power poles), and finally to consumers (homes and businesses).

-While it is possible to go completely off-grid, it is not the best solution for most homes.
-During periods of cloudy or rainy days, you may find that you need to reconnect to the grid to sustain power to your home.
-Alternatively, you would need to invest in a very large solar-and-battery system that would be underused most of the time, producing significantly lower savings than what it would cost to install.
+While it is possible to go completely off-grid, it's not the best solution for most homes.
+You would need to invest in a very large solar-and-battery system that would be underused most of the time, producing significantly lower savings than what it would cost to install.

 In Australia, the best direction for solar panels to face is north.
 Image: Matt Harvey